How to import data using a Data Connector Import Rule

 Import Rule fails to set or removes Asset Owner or Cost Center

 - Click on the "Save changes" button.
 Note: If the Source for data classes, or the Key column mappings for associations/reverse associations are not filled out, when Save is used, and the import rule is later returned to from another area in the Console, the partially completed items will be automatically removed.
 Save does not record partially entered items.
-The user should always complete these therefore to avoid having them automatically removed upon Saving.
+The user should always complete these therefore to avoid having them automatically removed upon saving.
+Information about this can be found here:

 Figure 2: The Import Rule